 - Supply Chain Management

 Why Choose This Program?
 Online Information Systems and Decision Sciences

 Why choose LSU’s online Bachelor of Science in Information Systems and Decision Sciences?

 LSU’s online ISDS degree prepares students with the skills for designing, building, and analyzing business processes across all types of organizations.
 The flexible distance-learning format provides students the opportunity to balance personal responsibilities and school without compromising.
 Plenty of career opportunities exist in this thriving field, and LSU’s online ISDS graduates can find employment with computer companies, consulting firms, energy companies, entertainment companies, educational institutions, financial institutions, government agencies, and more.

 Credit For Prior Learning Online Information Systems and Decision Sciences

 BS ISDS majors can earn credit through PLA and through an internship as follows:

-- PLA: Students who pass the AWS Cloud Practitioner certification exam can earn 3.0 PLA credit hours for ISDS 4130 Cloud for Business II, an ISDS elective
+- PLA: Students who pass the AWS Solution Architects certification exam can earn 3.0 PLA credit hours for ISDS 4130 Cloud Computing for Business II, an ISDS elective.

 - PLA: Students who pass the Certified Information Systems Auditor (CISA-ISACA) exam can earn 3.0 substitute credit hours for ISDS 4244 Information Systems Audit, an ISDS elective.